meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 For muscle meat, butchers usually want to drain it of blood, hang it to tenderize over a long time, before packaging it.
 That dooms the glycogen.
 But there seems no reason for liver to sit out and wait in the same way.
 If organs were a high-value food, I guess they would cut them out as quickly as possible and flash-freeze them.

 We learned to do the same thing with fish: I read that at the start of the 1900s, the fish at European fish markets used to smell and taste terrible before someone observed the Inuit freezing their fish immediately on catch (easy to do in the Arctic), and started doing the same, keeping it frozen as it was shipped to Europe, and it improved the flavour considerably.
-It presumably also conserved nutrients, especially lhe highly unsaturated fats, which are prone to oxidize in air (go rancid).
+It presumably also conserved nutrients, especially the highly unsaturated fats, which are prone to oxidize in air (go rancid).

 So my question: can the liver glycogen persist all the way to the supermarket if you freeze it quickly enough?
-I bet there would be a market among the Paleo crowd.
+I bet there would be a market among the Paleo crowd for liver and organs that fresh.

+<a id="org7af63ce"></a>

+## Caffeine

+EFSA (European Food Safety Authority) says that intake of up to 400mg/day do not raise safety concerns, and that a 200ml cup of filter coffee has 90mg of caffeine.
+So four cups/day. <https://www.efsa.europa.eu/en/topics/topic/caffeine>

+<a id="org8d305a1"></a>

+## Coffee

+Coffee is about 99% as hydrating as water i.e. a liter of coffee is nearly indistinguishable from a liter of water for the body&rsquo;s hydration needs.

+-   A minor issue, but the fact there is a lot of disagreement on this point reveals how much people differ on how to do even basic reasoning about human biochemistry.
+How then can I trust anyone?
+How can the field proceed to start settling bigger, more interesting hypotheses?
+    -   At least this becomes a litmus test: if a writer says coffee does not hydrate, they&rsquo;re a huckster who did no homework and you&rsquo;d best avoid their book.

+<a id="orgf5626f7"></a>

+## Saturated fat with carbohydrate

+A 2011 meta-analysis by a Netherlands journal concluded that saturated fat wasn&rsquo;t anything to worry about except maybe when combining them with a lot of carbohydrate.

 <a id="org31fbebe"></a>

 # Beliefs

-Updated <span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon]</span></span>

 <a id="org5ae0c57"></a>